12leandry/12leandry/README.md

 - 👋 Hi, I’m @12leandry
-- 👀 I’m interested in React Native, Flutter, laravel, node.js
+- 👀 I’m interested in Java, Kotlin, Flutter, laravel,Firebase, WordPress
-- 🌱 I’m a laravel developper
+- 🌱 I’m a Full stack web and mobile developper
-- 💞️ I’m looking to collaborate on Laravel, flutter,and React naive
+- 💞️ I’m looking to collaborate on Laravel, flutter,and React native
 - 📫 How to reach me on my email takafonick1122@gmail.com

 <!---